Graphite Range community forest

 Driving along busy Route 9 in Wilton, New York, within one of the fastest growing counties in the state, it is hard to imagine that nestled between the restaurants and shopping plaza, lies a gateway to a pristine forest ripe with opportunities.

-Developed as a multi-use, community-managed forest owned by Saratoga County, the proposed 202-acre Saratoga County Community Forest will become a recreational hub for the surrounding communities and a space for environmental education and economic opportunity – all while helping to permanently protect the ecological value and resilience of the southern foothills of the Adirondacks, an area vital for regional natural resource connectivity.
+Developed as a multi-use, community-managed forest owned by Saratoga County, the proposed 202-acre Graphite Range Community Forest will become a recreational hub for the surrounding communities and a space for environmental education and economic opportunity – all while helping to permanently protect the ecological value and resilience of the southern foothills of the Adirondacks, an area vital for regional natural resource connectivity.

 A dynamic community hub

-As a central hub of the larger Sarah B. Foulke Friendship Trails system, the Saratoga County Community Forest property will offer a spectrum of outdoor recreation opportunities such as hiking, snowshoeing, cross-country skiing, and mountain biking.
+As a central hub of the larger Sarah B. Foulke Friendship Trails system, Graphite Range Community Forest will offer a spectrum of outdoor recreation opportunities such as hiking, snowshoeing, cross-country skiing, and mountain biking.

 A critical-to-conserve area